fuzzylabs/website/hugo/content/blog/deploy-ai-in-your-organisation.md

 ---
+title: "Deploying AI in your business | Blog | Fuzzy Labs"
-title: "Deploying AI in your business"
+articletitle: "Deploying AI in your business"
 description: "How to test new ideas using design sprints"
-metadescription: "How to test new ideas using design sprints"
+metadescription: "Learn quickly if AI will be valuable to your business using the design sprint method"
 date: 2019-05-07T00:00:00
 tags: ["business", "design-sprint"]
 image: "https://cdn-images-1.medium.com/max/960/1*O68ulH1qJQAGOsPDOw7xwQ.jpeg"